-117. Fragmentary Triad of King Menkaure.
-Museum of Fine Arts, Boston, 11.3147 between two figures, probably a goddess and the male personification of a province, or nome, of Egypt.
+The material, dimensions, and style of the work led Gilbert to link this head to a fragmentary triad in the Museum of Fine Arts, Boston (fig. 117).
+It is now generally accepted that this triad depicted Menkaure between two figures, probably a goddess and the male personification of a province, or nome, of Egypt.
 The Boston fragment, which is carved in a remarkable style, comes from the valley temple of Menkaure.
 It belongs to an extraordinary series of statues representing the pharaoh in the company of the goddess Hathor and a male or female nome deity, recognizable by the emblem worn on the head.
 This theme was repeated in statues of other Old Kingdom sovereigns.